 One of my favorite places to visit is the Vatican Grottoes, a underground system of caves beneath the church.
 It features the graves of many popes and saints in massive sarcophagus, as well as the tomb of Swedish queen Kristina and the infamous tomb of St. Peter.

-Reine in the Basilica Reine roaming around in St Peter’s Basilica.
+St Peter's Basilica Roaming around in St Peter’s Basilica.

 There is also much to see in the lavishly decorated interior of the church, such as the haunting Pieta statue by Michelangelo.
 Apart from art, the church is filled with historical details.
 The first you see when entering is a red marker on the marble floor, indicating the very spot where Charlemagne was once crowned by the pope.